Bonus Material! Plastic-Free Resource Guide [PDF]

-With all this exposure, it can feel like we are living on a plastic planet, but what we love the most is sharing about the people fighting to keep us and our planet healthy, and on the plastic front, there’s a lot of successful changemakers.
+As we understand how plastic gets into the ocean and how it then gets into our bodies, it can feel like we are living on a plastic planet, but what we love the most is sharing about the people fighting to keep us and our planet healthy, and on the plastic front, there’s a lot of successful changemakers.

-Companies like our partners at Plaine Products built their entire company around removing single-use plastic from our lives, and they are constantly innovating to make an impact in building a plastic-free world.
+Environmentally friendly companies like our partners at Plaine Products built their entire company around removing single-use plastic from our lives, and they are constantly innovating to make an impact in building a plastic-free world.
 When it comes to single-use plastics we use daily, bath and body care is a primary culprit—shampoo, conditioner, soap, lotion, they all come in plastic bottles tossed out after use.

 The shampoo bottles thrown out every year in the U.S. alone could fill 1,164 football fields!

-And they aren’t alone.
+Thankfully, Plaine Products isn’t alone.
 Each purchasing decision we make has a direct impact on our environment and our own health, and there are many companies focused on eliminating single-use plastics.
 A good rule of thumb is look for the B—B Corp certification requires companies to demonstrate environmental stewardship, and many B Corps put environmentalism at the core of the business.